ivdort/dl2-callibrated-lm/blogpost.md

 For our abstract-title dataset, we used the arXiv dataset provided by Cornell University on Kaggle [3].
 This comprehensive dataset contains metadata for scientific papers, including titles, abstracts, authors, and categories from the arXiv repository.
 We preprocessed the data so it includes entries with the following fields: id, authors, title, and abstract.
 To ensure the quality and manageability of the dataset, abstracts longer than 200 words were filtered out.
 The final dataset consists of 20,000 entries, selected to maintain computational feasibility while providing sufficient data for training and evaluation.

 ### Model
-HERE WE NEED TO SAY SOMETHING ABOUT THE DIFFERENT BERT MODELS USED AND THEN REFER MAYBE TO THE TABLE FOR THE DETAILS PER MODEL.
+We used BertForMaskedLM model configured with BERT Base parameters.
 The following table summarizes the BERT model configuration used for each of the three models in our experiment:

 <div align="center">